aangelone2/sem-qt6/README.md

 ## To Do

 ### General
-+ Use QGroupBox
-+ Use QDialogButtonBox
++ Option to add categories
-+ set parent for QMessageBox
++ set option to commit every action/at logout

 ### Complex
 + Switch to `MySQL` (?)